jadefeng/dooze/README.md

 # Dooze

 **Dooze** is an web App created at TechCrunch Disrupt Hackathon 2016.
+It was an exercise to build a fun project to integrate with multiple APIs:
+- Twilio API
+- Braintree API
+- Amazon Alexa API

 ## Inspiration
-Dooze is inspired by the fact that a vast amount of people including the creators of this product have significant problems to get up in the mornings.
+Dooze is inspired by the fact that a vast amount of people, including the creators of this product, have significant problems to get up in the mornings.
 Nowadays, snoozing before officially getting out of bed has become a pretty standard practice.
 One survey found that more than a third of American adults hit the snooze button at least three times each morning, and more than half of people ages 25 to 34 press snooze daily.
 The catch: Many sleep experts agree that hitting the snooze button contributes to a tired morning and doesn’t help us feel more rested, although we may believe the opposite is true.
 Dooze is supposed to solve this issue.

 ## What it does